zowe/docs-site/docs/extend/extend-apiml/service-information.md

 The `apiml` section provides information about:

 - the service in the `service` subsection
 - the APIs that are provided by the service in the `apiInfo` section.
-It shows each major version that is provided by at least one instance.
+It shows each major API version that is provided by at least one instance.
 For each major version, the lowest minor version is displayed
 - the authentication methods that are supported by all instances are displayed

 The API clients can use this information to locate the the right API based on API ID and use `baseUrl` or `basePath` to access it via API gateway.